'Archers: Face Towards the Target and Aim Your Bow and Arrow'

 Archery Law UK for Archers (players)

-Only one archer holds a bow during the game.
+Only one archer holds a bow during the game according to the NFAS Official Archery Rulebook.
 But, you can also play archery individually and with team competitors.

 Bow and Arrow Laws UK for Archery Equipment